Le Coq Sportif Logo

 Le Coq Sportif Logo 1950-1960

-In 1950, the manufacturer registered Le Coq Sportif as a trademark.
-Simultaneously, he modernized the corporate graphic symbol, giving it the shape of a triangle.
-The geometric figure represents the family triumvirate at the company’s head: daughter, son, and grandson Emile Camuset.
-Inside, a rooster is depicted in full growth against the background of the rising sun.
-White and blue stripes form beams.
-Outside, along the triangle’s sloping sides, the brand name is written, divided into two parts.
+In 1950, the manufacturer registered the Le Coq Sportif trademark.
+Simultaneously, it modernized the corporate graphic symbol, giving it a triangular shape.
+The geometric figure represents the family triumvirate at the company’s helm: Émile Camuset’s daughter, son, and grandson.
+Inside is a full-length rooster against the backdrop of the rising sun.
+White and blue stripes form the rays.
+Outside, along the triangle’s slanted sides, the brand name is written in two parts.

 1960 – 1965